 - The Head of Academic Development will discuss the request with the Deputy Principal.

 - Only the Deputy Principal can make the decision to share the paper.

-- Once the decision has been made the Head of Academic Development will contact you.
+- Once the decision has been made, you will be contacted by the Head of Academic Development.

 For more information contact Andy Brown email@example.com, Tel: 01343 576 362.

-- Where Turnitin is used, compliance with the Turnitin policy is a requirement of undertaking the unit/module.
+- Where Turnitin is used, compliance with this policy is a requirement of undertaking the unit/module.